 7. Enjoy The Local Cuisine

 The dining options in Laguna Beach are endless.
-Whether you want casual fare or fine dining, indoors or outdoors, there’s something for you.
+Whether you want casual fare or fine dining, indoors or outdoors, swanky or beachfront, there’s something for you.
 If you’re visiting during the summer, reservations are highly recommended.

 While visiting, do what the locals do and enjoy happy hour at one of the many outdoor or rooftop bars in Laguna.
 The Rooftop Lounge, located on top of La Casa del Camino Hotel, has long been a favorite of folks in Southern California.
 The Cliff isn’t fancy, but the ocean view is quite appealing.
 At The Deck, you’ll be steps from the beach while enjoying a cocktail and delicious food.

 Laguna Beach has an impressive selection of fine-dining restaurants, which can be a perfect way to end your day in this seaside town.
 Driftwood Kitchen offers both excellent food and an unparalleled view, since three of its walls are made of glass.
 Every table has a view.
 To feel like you’re dining on the beach, head to The Beachcomber and request an outdoor table.
-To make either of these experiences especially romantic, make your reservation around sunset.
+For farm-to-table dining, head to Harvest, which you’ll find at The Ranch at Laguna Beach.
+Located in a secluded canyon, this might be one of the most peaceful places to dine in Orange County.
+To make any of these experiences especially romantic, make your reservation around sunset.

 If casual dining is more your style, Laguna has plenty of options.
+Within walking distance of Main Beach is Urth Caffe, a popular spot for weekend brunch.
 A longtime local favorite is the Crystal Cove Shake Shack, located a bit north of town.
 Don’t confuse this with the national burger chain.
 This bright yellow diner opened in 1946 and serves some seriously good milkshakes.
 Come prepared to wait and eat outside, but you’ll be rewarded with excellent views of the ocean.
 If you’d prefer craft beer with your meal, check out Laguna Beach Beer Company.
 Here you’ll enjoy burgers, sandwiches, and pizzas along with a wide selection of locally brewed beer.